raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 ![Personalized Recommendations](https://dl.dropboxusercontent.com/s/7z9vv03tpydvwvk/personalfaves.png)

+Congratulations!
+You have completed the DevFest 2016 Web Development Track and built a fully-functional reading list app.
+Now, you can be creative and add more features to the app, change the look of the webpages, or anything you can imagine.
+You can also build an entirely different web app using the skills you have just learned!

+Thanks for reading!

 <a href="#top" class="top" id="additionalresources">Top</a>
 # Additional Resources
 Along with this tutorial, there is a wealth of information available on Python, Flask, and web development all across the web.
 Below are some good places to start: